Sohojoe/DQN_pytorch/Report.md

 The State-Value function is a powerful tool, because by learning the value of each state in the MDP, the agent does not have to do a nested tree search.
 At a given timestep, the agent can simply lookup the value of each state that each avaliable action would result in and select the action that results in the highest state-value.

-The State-Value function is denoted as:
+The State-Value function is denoted as: ![vpi]

+The formal definition for the State-Value Function is:

+![vpiFormal]

+(The Value for policy pie, given state, S, is equivilant to, the expected discounted return, if the agents starts at state, s, and then uses policy, pi, to choose actions for all future time steps)

 ### The Action-Value Function

 There is one problem with the State-Value Function approach: the agent needs access to the dynamics of the MDP in order to calculate the next state produced by each action.
 For games like Chess or Go, this is trivral.
 However, for many real world situations, we do not have access to the dynamics.

 What if, rather than learn the value of each state, the agent learns the value of every action at each state.
 Now the agent can simply choose the action with the highest value.
-This is called the Action-Value Function and is denoted as:
+This is called the Action-Value Function and is denoted as: ![qpi]

-![Qpi]
-Q pie
+The formal definition for the Action-Value Function is

+![qpiFormal]

+(The q value for policy pie, given the state action pair, S, and, A, is equivilant to, the expected discounted return, if the agents starts at state, s, chooses action, a, and then uses policy, pi, to choose actions for all future time steps)

-Learning the Action-Value Function, or Q learning form the bases for a family of algorthems in Reinforcement Learning.
-This is the foundation for the DQN algorthem.
+The Q-learning algorthem, (Watkins, 1989), was one of the early breakthroughs in reinforcement learning.
+Q-learning forms the bases for a family of algorthems in Reinforcement Learning and is the foundation for the DQN (Deep Q Network) algorthem.

-Policy - ref (pi) Policy definition

-Q-learning: Off-policy TD Control
-One of the early breakthroughs in reinforcement learning was the development of an off-policy TD control algorithm known as Q-learning (Watkins, 1989), defined by
+Formally, the Q-learning algorthem is defined as:

+![q-learningFormal]

+(Let the Q value for the state-action pair, S and, A, at timestep t, be its current value, plus, the step size, alpha, multiplied by, the reward, R, at timestep, t+1, plus, gamma, multipled by, the maximum state-value, Q, of all actions, for the state, s, at timestep, t+1, minus, the state-value, Q, for the state-action pair, S and A, at timestep ,t)

 ## The DQN Algorithm
-The alogrothem used is based on the DQN Algorthem [CITE] which was successful in using a neural network as a nonlinear function approximator to represent the action value function to master the domain of Atari 2600 video games.
+The DQN, (Deep Q Network), Algorthem [CITE] was successful in using a neural network as a nonlinear function approximator to represent the action value function to master the domain of Atari 2600 video games.

-As well as using a neural network, the DQN algorthem introduces two ideas that address the tendancy of nonlinear function aspproximotors to become unstable or diverge:
+As well as using a neural network, the DQN algorthem introduces two ideas that address the tendancy of nonlinear function approximotors to become unstable or diverge:

 1) Experiance Replay: Observations are added to an experiance replay buffer which are then randomly sampled during the learning phase.
 The authors state that this removes correlations in the observation sequence and also smoothes over changes in the data distribution.
 This authors note that this idea is inspired by biology.